biojppm/cmany/doc/excluding_builds.rst

 Excluding builds by build name
 ------------------------------

-These are the arguments to prevent a build by name:
+These are the arguments to prevent a build by matching against the build's final name:

  * ``-xb/--exclude-builds rule1[,rule2[,...]]``: excludes a build if its
    name matches **any** of the rules